-- 77. The ERA work is a great example of numerical relationships built to react to changes in assumed yields and productivity of fish stocks, but they are not real! - 78.
-The ERA exercise is slick modelling but the need to build this model based on assumed inputs and run it over another model built on assumed inputs delivers a worthless result.
-It is complete confirmation of the first law of statistics the more precise the answer the more general the lie. - 79.
-For example, the basic determining input of ACE value for kahawai (28c/kg) is listed as higher than the port price (23c per kg) in 2008-09 9, meaning that fishing for kahawai is a loss-making business.
+- 58. The ERA work is a great example of numerical relationships built to react to changes in assumed yields and productivity of fish stocks, but they are not real! - 59.
+The ERA exercise is slick modeling but the need to build this model based on assumed inputs and run it over another model built on assumed inputs, just delivers a worthless result.
+It is complete confirmation of the first law of statistics the more precise the answer the more general the lie. - 60.
+For example, the basic determining input of ACE value for kahawai is listed as higher than the port price, meaning that fishing for kahawai is a loss-making business.
 Does anyone on the planet believe that to be true?
-Yet it is used as the cornerstone input of commercial value. - 80.
-Relative values between sectors is highly variable, and often applicable only over short time periods.
-Using the convenient prices of ACE and fictional numbers drawn from the SACES report will not defend the Minister against charges of unreasonableness.
+Yet it is used as the cornerstone input of commercial value. - 61.
+Relative values between sectors is highly variable, and often over short time periods.
+Using the convenient prices of ACE, and fictional numbers drawn from the SACES report, will not defend the Minister against charges of unreasonableness. - 62.
+The Minister must be advised that these reports have so far been unable to factually support any value judgment.